Battle of Khe Sanh: Operation Pegasus (1–14 April 1968)

-On the following day, the 2nd Brigade captured the old French fort near Khe Sanh village after a three-day battle.
-The link-up between the relief force and the Marines at KSCB took place at 08:00 on 8 April, when the 2nd Battalion, 7th Cavalry Regiment entered the camp.
-The 11th Engineers proclaimed Route 9 open to traffic on 11 April.
-On that day, Tolson ordered his unit to immediately make preparations for Operation Delaware, an air assault into the A Shau Valley.
+At about 05:30 on 14 April, following closely its artillery final preparation fires, the 3/26th Marines attacked with three companies abreast and the command group and one company in reserve close behind.
+Surging forward through a barren landscape of charred limbless trees and huge bomb craters, the battalion rolled up the PAVN's defenses on the southern slope of the hill.
+Finally, with the crest of Hill 881 North before it, the battalion called for a massive artillery firing mission.
+When over 2,000 rounds of artillery fire had fallen on the objective, Company K attacked along the right flank rushing through the smoking debris of the PAVN defenses, rooting out the defenders from the ruins of bunkers and trenches.
+At 14:28, Company K raised a U.S. flag on the hill.
+The battalion lost six dead and 21 wounded.
+The Marines took two prisoners from the 8th Battalion, 29th Regiment, 325th Division and killed over 100 of the North Vietnamese troops.
+With the PAVN driven from the hill, the Marines began withdrawing to Hill 881 South.

 At 08:00 on 15 April, Operation Pegasus was officially terminated.
 Total US casualties during the operation were 92 killed, 667 wounded, and five missing.
 Thirty-three ARVN troops were also killed and 187 were wounded.
 Because of the close proximity of the enemy and their high concentration, the massive B-52 bombings, tactical airstrikes, and vast use of artillery, PAVN casualties were estimated by MACV as being between 10,000 and 15,000 men.

 Lownds and the 26th Marines departed Khe Sanh, leaving the defense of the base to the 1st Marine Regiment.
 He made his final appearance in the story of Khe Sanh on 23 May, when his regimental sergeant major and he stood before President Johnson and were presented with a Presidential Unit Citation on behalf of the 26th Marines.

 Operation Scotland II

 On 15 April, the 3rd Marine Division resumed responsibility for KSCB, Operation Pegasus ended, and Operation Scotland II began with the Marines seeking out the PAVN in the surrounding area.
-Operation Scotland II would continue until 28 February 1969 resulting in 435 Marines and 3304 PAVN killed.
+Operation Scotland II would continue until 28 February 1969 resulting in 435 marines and 3304 PAVN killed.

 Author Peter Brush details that an "additional 413 Marines were killed during Scotland II through the end of June 1968".
 He goes on to state that a further 72 were killed as part Operation Scotland II throughout the remainder of the year, but that these deaths are not included in the official US casualty lists for the Battle of Khe Sanh.
 Twenty-five USAF personnel who were killed are also not included.